jocall3/ai-file-manager/README.md

 18. **"File Story" Timeline**: Visualize the history of a project.
 Select a file to see an AI-generated timeline of related documents, edits, and communications.
 19. **Multimodal Search & Interaction**: Drag an image into the search bar and type "find photos like this" or "find documents that reference this diagram."
 20. **Secure Peer-to-Peer Sharing**: Use WebRTC to generate a secure, temporary link to share a file directly from your browser to another person's, without it ever touching a central server.

----

-## 🤝 Contributing

-Contributions are welcome!
-If you have a suggestion or find a bug, please open an issue to discuss it.

-To contribute code:
-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.